PritRaj1/NonConvex-RUST/README.md

 ### Gradient-Based

-These work better with mini-batches!
+These work better with mini-batches, and best for unconstrained problems!

 |  |  |
 |-----------|---------------|